Server Composition

 Note that import_server

-is called will not be reflected in main_mcp
+after importing will not be reflected in main_mcp

 .
-Also, the subserver
+The subserver

 ’s lifespan